AntonG23/ol-ide-auto-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

 ## Step 0 - Set Driver Classpath

-- Only if this your first time creating an DB2 SDK project you have to set the driver and licence and follow this step.
+- Follow these steps to set the driver and license only if this your first time creating an DB2 SDK project.

 1. Open the New Project Wizard:
    - File → New → OpenLegacy SDK Project